 Check your email.

-We will be in touch to let you know we've received your Application, and we will let you know the timeline for next steps.
+We will be in touch (email@example.com) to let you know we've received your Application, and we'll let you know the timeline for next steps.

 Complete a Level II Criminal Record and Judicial Matters check.